Plutor/yardsun/README.md

 # yardsun

-Watches my backyard for which areas get the most sun
+Watches my backyard for which areas get the most sun, and generates [summaries like this](https://imgur.com/r3gQUbP).
+(TODO: Update this example gif once the leaves come in.)

 ## Setup